TUW-GEO/Equi7Grid/README.md

 uv tool install rust-just
 ```

-Now you can execute so called recipes like so:
+Now you can execute so called recipes with:

 ```bash
 just test